• Skip to primary navigation

 Filling the Chicken

-Lay the chicken breasts flat and spread a few tablespoons of the goat cheese mixture over the chicken.
+Lay the chicken breasts flat and spread a few tablespoons of the goat cheese mixture over the chicken, covering about ¾ of the surface.
 Roll the chicken breast over the filling, lightly, making sure the filling does not squeeze out of the sides of the roll up.
-Place the breasts seam side down on the sheet pan.

 raw chicken pounded thin with goat cheese filling spread in the middle momsdinner.net

 It is ok if some of the cheese mixture gets on the pan while you are rolling them up.
 It is a messy process, but I promise it turns out beautiful.
-Some of the filling will spill out during baking process and it gets all golden and gooey…. those are the super delicious parts you will want to make sure and serve with the chicken…. or sop up with a piece of bread.

 raw chicken rolled with goat cheese filling, on a sheet pan lined with foil momdinner.net